Salclyon/Trust-Fall-bug-reports/README.md

 # Trust-Fall-bug-reports
-report in game bugs here
+report in game bugs here or message the txt log file directly to my discord account if you don't have a github account.